- GDP (PPP):

 - FDI Inflow:

-Lebanon’s economic freedom score is 51.1, making its economy the 154th freest in the 2019 Index.
-Its overall score has decreased by 2.1 points, with declines in scores for judicial effectiveness, trade freedom, and investment freedom far outweighing a modest improvement in labor freedom.
+Lebanon’s economic freedom score is 51.4, making its economy the 154th freest in the 2021 Index.
+Its overall score has decreased by 0.3 point, primarily because of a decline in trade freedom.
 Lebanon is ranked 12th among 14 countries in the Middle East and North Africa region, and its overall score is below the regional and world averages.

-Prosperity built on Lebanon’s position as a regional center for finance and trade, Lebanon has been severely damaged in recent decades by political turmoil.
-Since 1975, the country has been destabilized by civil war, Syrian occupation, and clashes between Israel and Hezbollah, the powerful Iran-backed Shia Islamist movement.
+A once-prosperous leading regional center for finance and trade, Lebanon has been severely damaged in recent decades by political turmoil.
+Since 1975, the country has been destabilized by civil war, Syrian occupation, and clashes between Israel and Hezbollah, the Iran-backed Shia Islamist movement.
 Syria’s army withdrew in 2005 after its government was implicated in the assassination of Lebanese Prime Minister Rafiq al-Hariri.
 Sectarian tensions have hindered political cooperation.
 Elections in 2018 left Hezbollah’s coalition with a majority of parliamentary seats and Prime Minister Saad al-Hariri’s Sunni-dominated Future Movement party with substantial losses.
 Hariri’s resignation in October 2019 led to the appointment of Hassan Diab as prime minister.
 Diab resigned in August 2020 following the Beirut port explosion, bringing Hariri back to power.

-The top personal income tax rate is 20 percent, and the top corporate tax rate is 15 percent.
-The overall tax burden equals 13.8 percent of total domestic income.
-Over the past three years, government spending has amounted to 28.5 percent of the country’s output (GDP), and budget deficits have averaged 8.0 percent of GDP.
-Public debt is equivalent to 152.8 percent of GDP.
+The top individual income tax rate has been increased to 25 percent, and the top corporate tax rate is 17 percent.
+The overall tax burden equals 15.3 percent of total domestic income.
+Government spending has amounted to 31.5 percent of total output (GDP) over the past three years, and budget deficits have averaged 10.2 percent of GDP.
+Public debt is equivalent to 179.8 percent of GDP.